Data-Efficient Error Mitigation for Physical and Algorithmic Errors in a Hamiltonian Simulation: Introduction

 In this work, we propose a data-efficient error extrapolation method for physical and algorithmic errors, which is an even more robust QEM for Trotter-based quantum algorithms.
 The proposed extrapolation method uses expectation values obtained by Trotterized circuits where the Trotter number is selected to minimize both physical and algorithmic errors as a function of the physical error rate of the circuit.
 Our proposed method performs only one extrapolation according to the physical noise, and it gives a more accurate result than sequentially applying extrapolation for physical and algorithmic errors.
 To identify such a Trotter number, we clarify the dependence of the optimal Trotter numbers on the error rates of physical noise by evaluating the distance between the exact time-evolved operator and the noisy Trotterized circuit.
 Then, by analyzing an output state of the noisy Trotterized circuit with such a Trotter number, we discuss the coefficients of the proposed extrapolation method.

-We also propose a method that combines the proposed data-efficient error extrapolation with purification QEM methods \cite{koczorExponentialErrorSuppression2021,koczorDominantEigenvectorNoisy2021,hugginsVirtualDistillationQuantum2021,caiResourceefficientPurificationbasedQuantum2021}, which improves accuracy more at the expense of the number of copies of quantum states or the depth of the quantum circuit.
+We also propose a method that combines the proposed data-efficient error extrapolation with purification QEM methods \cite{koczorExponentialErrorSuppression2021,koczorDominantEigenvectorNoisy2021,hugginsVirtualDistillationQuantum2021,caiResourceefficientPurificationbasedQuantum2021}, which improves accuracy even more at the expense of the number of copies of quantum states or the depth of the quantum circuit.
 We dub this method as Trotter subspace expansion.
 The Trotter subspace expansion ensures that the error-mitigated computation outcome leads to the physical one.
 We construct the error-mitigated state $\rho_\text{QEM}=\frac{\rho_\text{extra}^2}{\text{Tr}[\rho_\text{extra}^2]}$ for the effective state of the proposed extrapolation method $\rho_\text{extra}=\sum_{i} c_{i} \rho(p_i) $ ($c_{i} \in \mathbb{R}$) by the help of the purification-based QEM methods.
 Here, $\rho(p_i)$ are noisy output states with $p_i$ being the different physical error rates, where the Trotter number is chosen to minimize the physical and algorithmic errors.

 To benchmark our proposed methods, we numerically compare them with the existing error mitigation method proposed in Ref.~\cite{endoMitigatingAlgorithmicErrors2019} under finite measurements by considering the dynamics of 1D transverse field Ising model with 10 qubits.
-We find that the MSE of the proposed data-efficient error extrapolation is less than that of the previous methods.
-The converged MSE of the proposed data-efficient extrapolation is 1.2 times smaller than that of the previous method.
-Also, the numerical result shows that the Trotter subspace expansion would be more useful than the data-efficient extrapolation if we could use $10^{12}$ number of measurements.
-Nevertheless, the Trotter subspace expansion would be useful if we can execute many quantum computers in parallel.
+We find that the MSE of the data-efficient extrapolation is the least in some existing QEM methods if $10^8\leq N \leq 10^{11}$.
+Also, the numerical result shows that the Trotter subspace expansion would be more useful than the data-efficient extrapolation if we could use at least $10^{12}$ number of measurements.
+Its converged MSE is 710 times smaller than the raw data and 31 times smaller than the data-efficient extrapolation.
+Thus, if we can execute many quantum computers in parallel, the Trotter subspace expansion would be more useful than the other QEM methods.